Brandon Ganuelas-Rosser

-Brandon Arnell Ganuelas-Rosser (born June 29, 1994) is a Filipino-American basketball player for the NLEX Road Warriors of the Philippine Basketball Association (PBA).
+Brandon Arnell Ganuelas-Rosser (born June 29, 1994) is a Filipino-American basketball player for the TNT Tropang 5G of the Philippine Basketball Association (PBA).

 Professional career

-Blackwater Bossing (2022)

 Ganuelas-Rosser was drafted first overall in the 2022 PBA draft.

-NLEX Road Warriors (2022–present)

 On September 19, 2022, Ganuelas-Rosser was traded to the NLEX Road Warriors in a three-team trade involving NLEX, Blackwater, and TNT Tropang Giga.

+On February 26, 2024, Ganuelas-Rosser was traded to the TNT Tropang Giga in a three-team trade involving TNT, NLEX, and Blackwater.